ianbakst/dna-tags/README.md

 # Generate all tags in a given scheme/size
 tags_all = [t for t in tag_factory.create_tags()]
 ```

+## The Tag Factory Object
+The tag factory object takes several keyword arguments:
+* `encoder` this is an encoder object responsible for implementing the encoding scheme.
+* `total_length [Optional]` when specified, this is the total length in bases.

 ## Encoders
 Encoders are available to address the application of an error detection or correction scheme.